NAT Gateways in Thalassa Cloud VPCs

 ---|---|

-Outbound Internet Access | Allows resources in private subnets to access the internet securely. |
+Outbound Internet Access | Allows resources in subnets to access the internet securely. |

 Private Subnet Isolation | Prevents direct inbound traffic, ensuring a higher security posture. |

-Automatic Address Translation | Handles automatic mapping of private IP addresses to public IPs for outbound traffic. |
+Automatic Address Translation (SNAT) | Handles automatic mapping of private IP addresses to public IPs for outbound traffic. |

-High Availability | NAT Gateways operate within an availability zone and can be deployed redundantly for failover scenarios. |
+High Availability | NAT Gateways operate within an entire region and is redundent across availability zones. |

 Scalability | Supports high bandwidth throughput for handling multiple concurrent connections from workloads. |